dudesahn/wBLTExerciseHelper/README.md

 ```

 Note that ganache crashes when trying `exerciseToLp()`, so this test will only run using tenderly.
 Additionally, to
-properly test both branches of our WETH balance checks in `exercise()` and `exerciseToLp()`, the tests note
+properly test both branches of our WETH, underlying, & wBLT balance checks in `exercise()` and `exerciseToLp()`, the tests note
-that it is easiest to adjust the WETH threshold values on the specified lines.
+that it is easiest to adjust the threshold values as outlined in `tracking.txt`.
 With these adjustments, all functions,
 with the exception of `_safeTransfer`, `_safeTransferFrom`, and `getAmountIn` are (theoretically) 100% covered.

 ### Test Results